MicrosoftDocs/azure-devops-docs/release-notes/2019/includes/pipelines/sprint-159-update.md

 ### Bitbucket integration and other improvements in getting started with pipelines

 The getting-started wizard experience for Pipelines has been updated to work with Bitbucket repositories.
 Azure Pipelines will now analyze the contents of your Bitbucket repository and recommend a YAML template to get you going.

+> [!NOTE]
+> Bitbucket support is for Azure DevOps Services only.

 A common ask with the getting-started wizard has been the ability to rename the generated file.
 Currently, it is checked in as `azure-pipelines.yml` at the root of your repository.
 You can now update this to a different file name or location before saving the pipeline.